 In one of my favorite movies of all time, “Amadeus”, there is a scene about the conversation between Mozart and the Holy Roman Emperor, Joseph II, which took place just after the first performance of the opera “The Marriage Of Figaro”.
-During the course of conversation the Emperor “explained” to Mozart, in a fairly condescending way, that while the opera was excellent, it had “too many notes”.
+During the course of the conversation, the Emperor “explained” to Mozart, in a fairly condescending way, that while the opera was excellent, it had “too many notes”.
 He went on to suggest “Just cut a few and it will be perfect”.
-Shocked, Mozart calmly replied “Which few did you have in mind your majesty?”.
-A pregnant pause ensues, and the Emperor is only saved by a distraction which allows the change of subject.
+Shocked, Mozart calmly replied, “Which few did you have in mind, your majesty?”
+A pregnant pause ensues, and the Emperor is only saved by a distraction that allows the change of subject.

 This “change request” while it appeared on the surface trivial to the Emperor, turned out to be quite a challenge as it required the complete knowledge of the score (state/intent) and required composition skills (design/action).